lightdash/lightdash/docs/docs/guides/limiting-data-using-filters.md

 Cross-filtering lets you interact with one chart and apply that interaction as a filter to other charts in the dashboard.
 You can filter the dashboard using cross filtering by:

-1. Right-clicking on one of the values in the chart.
+1. Clicking on one of the values in the chart.
 2. Selecting the value you want to filter on from the drop-down list.
 ![cross-filtering-dashboard](assets/cross-filtering-dashboard.png)
 3. Now, your filter will pop up on the top of your dashboard.